laurolins/nanocube/README.md

 ### Sliding Window

 We can now use the *sliding window* option `-w <number>` to indicate we are only interested in the most recent records in time.
-For example if we have the data binned in hours we might use the option `-w 24` to keep a 1-day sliding window of data relative to the time bin of the most recent record that was streamed into the nanocube.
-In order to have a simple and efficient implementation we guarantee that all records in the sliding window range are in the nanocube, but there might also be older records in the nanocube.
-These older records that might exceed the lenght of the sliding window, cannot exceed twice the size of the sliding window.
-In our example, there cannot be records that are >48h older than the most recent record in the nanocube.
+For example, if we are streaming data into a nanocube and the nanocubes server inserts the data records into hourly time bins, we might use the option `-w 24` to keep a 1-day sliding window of data relative to the time bin of the most recent record that was streamed into the nanocube.
+In order to have a simple and efficient implementation, we guarantee that all records in the sliding window range are in the nanocube, but there might also be older records in the nanocube.
+These older records that might exceed the length of the sliding window cannot exceed twice the size of the sliding window.
+In our example, there cannot be records that are more than 48 hours older than the newest record (in terms of timestamp) in the nanocube.
+Of course, these older records are ignored by all queries to the nanocube: only those records that are within the sliding window time range will be included.

-**(Note)** Make sure you have enough temporal resolution for your data.
-In other words, if we let the sliding window run for a certain time we can still represent the time bins in the amount of bytes reserved for that.
-On a `q25_c1_u2_u4` nanocube the `u2` indicates that time bins are stored in two bytes.
-In this case if the most recent record ends up in a time bin of index greater or equal to 2^16 (or 65536) the nanocube overflows and becomes inconsistent.
+**NOTE:** When using the sliding window option, you must make sure that you have enough temporal resolution for the lifetime of your nanocube.
+In other words, if you are using hourly bins, and you expect the nanocube to run for 5 years, then you will need storage for 24 * 365 * 5 = 43,800 bins (ignoring leap years).
+In this example, you would then need 2 bytes (16 bits) for your temporal dimension (2^16 = 65536).
+In a `q25_c1_u2_u4` nanocube the `u2` indicates that time bins are stored in two bytes.
+However, if you expected 10 years running time, you would then need 87,600 bins, which means that you would need an additional byte for your time bins: `q25_c1_u3_u4`.

 ### Bug Fixes